jieling-jin/jieling-jin.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in School of Traffic and Transportation Engineering, Central South University, and my supervisors are Prof. [Helai Huang](https://faculty.csu.edu.cn/huanghelai/zh_CN/index.htm) and Associate Prof. [Ye li](https://faculty.csu.edu.cn/liye/zh_CN/index.htm).
+Candidate in School of Traffic and Transportation Engineering at Central South University, and my supervisors are Prof. [Helai Huang](https://faculty.csu.edu.cn/huanghelai/zh_CN/index.htm) and Associate Prof. [Ye li](https://faculty.csu.edu.cn/liye/zh_CN/index.htm).
 Feel free to contact me (jielingkim@gmail.com) if you are interested in my work.

 Research Interests
 ======